apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

 other task from being executed in parallel on the same worker.
 The need_capacity value works together with the capacity value of the worker.
 A need_capacity of 2 and a worker capacity of 3 means that a worker which executes this task can only execute a job with a need_capacity of 1 in parallel.
+If not capacity is defined for a task the default value is 1.
+The need_capacity value only supports integer values.

 Here is an example setting capacity slots for a task: